tomheaton/mcjty-website/www/docs/mods/enigma/commands.md

 * `else`: Use this in combination with 'if'.
 * `delay <ticks>`: Execute the action block following this statement after the specified amount of ticks.
 Note that (if possible) this action block is called from within the current scope.
 That means that if the scope deactivates before the delay then this will not execute.
 * `call <name>`: Call a previously defined block of code (using 'block') in the current scope or any of the parent scopes.
 When that code has finished executing resume execution here.
+* `for <variable> <start> <end>`: This command will repeat the next block of code for the given local variable.
+The variable will start at the given start value and will increase by one every time the block is executed until it reaches the end value (exclusive).
+* `while <expression>`: This command will repeat the next block of code as long as the expression is true.

 ----